-1. Complete the Student Application form and submit it to the school admissions officer.

-- 2. Necessary documents to be attached (2 full sets): - a.
-Photocopy of birth certificate (the translated copy notarized by a license office will be needed at Chiangmai immigration office for one year visa extension)
+- 1. Complete the Student Application form and submit it to the school admissions officer. - 2.
+Necessary documents to be attached (2 full sets): - a.
+Photocopy of birth certificate (the translated copy notarized by a license office will be needed at Chiangmai immigration office for one year visa extension) - b.

-- b.
 A photocopy of student and parent passports and visa if the students are already in Thailand - c.
 3 individual passport size photographs of student and parents - d.
-Application fee, entrance fee and deposit to be paid with the application (the deposit is non-refundable if the parents cancel the application)

-3. The school will prepare:
+Application fee, entrance fee and deposit to be paid with the application (the deposit is non-refundable if the parents cancel the application) - 3.
+The school will prepare: - a.

-- a.
 A visa change request letter from the school - b.
 A copy of school license - c.
 A copy of school manager license - d.
 A copy of school director license - e.
 A copy of school director's identity and administrator license - 4.
-The student visa application is available strictly to students only

-5. Make sure that the current visa of the applicant needs to have at least 21 days before expired date

-6. The parents will submit all application and required documents to the Chiangmai immigration.

-7. The immigration officer will stamp the date to get Non-Ed stamp and the parents have to be aware of the scheduled date to avoid any complications.

-8. Once the application is stamped, the applicant will get a 90 day Non-Ed visa within a month.

-9. Before the expiration date, the parents contact the school office for another set of supporting documents for a one year visa.
+The student visa application is available strictly to students only - 5.
+Make sure that the current visa of the applicant needs to have at least 21 days before expired date - 6.
+The parents will submit all applications and required documents to the Chiangmai immigration. - 7.
+The immigration officer will stamp the date to get a Non-Ed stamp and the parents have to be aware of the scheduled date to avoid any complications. - 8.
+Once the application is stamped, the applicant will get a 90 day Non-Ed visa within a month. - 9.
+30 days prior to the visa expiration date, the parents contact the school office for another set of supporting documents for a one year visa.
 Please direct to the school office at least one week prior to the appointment date with the immigration.
 This will be processed only when all payment is completed.

-10. If in any case, the parents decide to change schools, this visa will expire automatically.
-So please make sure to inform the school 1 month prior to the change.
+Travel outside of Thailand during this time period will require a re-entry permit to avoid the process starting from zero. - 10.
+If parents decide to change schools, the APIS visa will automatically be invalid with immigration.
+Parents must inform the school at least 1 month prior to any change.